David Smith (historian): Career

 He was a visiting professor at the University of Chicago in 1991, and at Kyungpook National University, Daegu, South Korea, in 2004.
 He served as an External Examiner for the University of Leicester (2007–10), and for the University of Hull (2012–17).
 He was elected a Fellow of the Royal Historical Society in 1992, and he has been President of the Cambridge History Forum since 1997.

+Over the course of his career so far, in addition to teaching hundreds of undergraduates, he has also supervised over forty postgraduate students.
+These include nine who successfully completed their Cambridge PhD dissertations under his supervision.

 He has taught in schools as well as universities.
 During his gap year in 1982, he spent two terms teaching at Framlingham College Prep School, and was Acting Head of History for the second term.
 In 1986, he taught at Hinchingbrooke School, Huntingdon, for his Cambridge PGCE teaching practice term.
 He was an A-level History Examiner for the Oxford and Cambridge Schools Examination Board from 1986 to 1990, and since 1988 he has given lectures in over a hundred schools and sixth-form colleges.

 He served as a Governor of Eastbourne College (1993-2015) and also as a Trustee of Oakham School (2000–12).
 He was a member of the Cambridgeshire Records Society Committee from 1998 to 2009.
-He served on the Management Committee of the Cromwell Museum in Huntingdon from 2009 to 2015, and he was a Trustee of the Cromwell Association from 2012 to 2015.
+He served on the Management Committee of the Cromwell Museum in Huntingdon from 2009 to 2015.
+He was a Trustee of the Cromwell Association from 2012 to 2015, and in 2024 he was elected a Vice-President of the Association.